Steps in buying a second hand car Philippines, what we did?

 After the process from the notary office, the car will be legally purchased.

 The overall process of buying a second-hand car in the Philippines looks easy but a bit complicated.
 Comparing to what we know abroad, the process here looks unsystematic.
-I am just thankful that my father has extensive knowledge of the process, he guides us and thankfully all went well.
+I am just thankful that my father has extensive knowledge of the process, he always patiently guides us and I am very thankful for that, with his help all went well.

-While for the car performance, as expected no matter our thorough checking during the inspection, there are some hidden issues that occur a few days after driving it.
-Though we assume for that, but it is still disappointing at some parts.
+The car condition was doing well for a few days, but as expected despite our thorough checking during the inspection, there are some hidden issues that occurs a few days after using it.
+Though those scenarios are expected, it is still disappointing in some parts.

-Despite these incidents, we didn’t regret choosing a second-hand car over a brand new one.
+Despite these incidents, we never regret choosing a second-hand car over a brand new one, the amount that we need to add for the minor repair is simple, comparing to the cost of a brand new car.